sus111/frontend-coding-challenge/NOTES.md

 ## Part 2: Adding a Success screen

 I tried to use as many existing classes as possible, but I had to add a few class names for text as it's difficult to find the right styles from the minified css in the html file!

+## Part 3: Adding Tests

+I used the Vue Test Utils library to mount the CheckButton Component and make assertions on the component.
+In order to test the API request (postSurveyRequest) I needed to mock the global fetch object in order to return the needed responses.